venkatasaikumarguntupalli/Student-Performance-Dropout-Prediction-Pipeline/README.md

 # Features Used

-Attendance
+- Attendance
-Assignment score
+- Assignment score
-GPA
+- GPA
-Missed submissions
+- Missed submissions
-Participation score
+- Participation score

 # Models Compared

 The following models were trained and evaluated:

-Logistic Regression
+- Logistic Regression
-Decision Tree Classifier
+- Decision Tree Classifier
-Random Forest Classifier
+- Random Forest Classifier

 # MLflow Usage

 MLflow was used for:

-tracking experiment runs
+- Tracking experiment runs
-logging model parameters
+- Logging model parameters
-logging evaluation metrics such as accuracy and F1-score storing artifacts such as confusion matrix images comparing runs to identify the best-performing model
+- Logging evaluation metrics such as accuracy and F1-score
+- Storing artifacts such as confusion matrix images
+- Comparing runs to identify the best-performing model

 # setup instructions